-The complexity of stem cell technologies has led to substantial market diversity, as well as increased collaboration between various market entities and sectors.
-Categories of products related to stem cell research include:
+The complexity of stem cell technologies has led to substantial market diversity, with products for stem cell research now including:

 - Culture and Maintenance Products